Niravpatel129/Json-Editor-Client/README.md

 - The app renders a json tree recursively, meaning it will work with any nested json object.

-- You can click on any the key and chance the value and the app will remember the change on the state.
+- You can click on any the key and change the value and the app will remember the change on the state.

 - You can toggle the tree via a basic local state for the component